 learn when they start school.

-Reach Out and Read serves more than 4 million children and their
+Reach Out and Read serves nearly 4.5 million children and their

 families annually.
 Reach Out and Read families read together more